siisurit/check_done/README.md

 For user projects, [create a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) with the permission: `read:project`.

 For organization projects, follow the instructions to [Installing a GitHub App from a third party](https://docs.github.com/en/apps/using-github-apps/installing-a-github-app-from-a-third-party) using the [Check_done app](https://github.com/apps/check-done-app).

-Remember the **app ID** and **private key** of the installed app.
+Remember the **app ID** and **private key** of the installed app in order to use for configuration.

 ## Configuration